 Drama Teacher Degree Programs with Course Info

-Students who enjoy theater and acting may be interested in a drama teacher degree program.
+Students who enjoy theater and acting might be interested in becoming drama teachers.
+Relevant degree programs may emphasize dramatic literature and the performance aspects of dramatic productions.
 There are a variety of undergraduate and graduate programs available to drama students.

 Bachelor's Degree in Theater Education

 A bachelor's degree in drama introduces students to a wide range of theater-related topics.
 Most programs can be completed in four years or fewer and involve both theoretical and practical theater coursework.
 Some programs may lead to a Bachelor of Arts (B.A.) degree in Theater Education.
 Others may lead to a bachelor's degree in theater arts or fine arts with an emphasis on education.

 Some bachelor's degree programs may require students to complete an associate degree before enrolling.
 Students must hold a high school diploma or its equivalent and most programs require official transcripts from an applicant's high school.